XTLS/Xray-docs-next/docs/en/config/routing.md

 `attrs`: object

 A json object with string keys and values, used to detect the HTTP headers of the traffic.
-It matches when all specified keys exist in the header and corresponding values are a substring of the header value, case in-sensitive.
+It matches when all specified keys exist in the header and corresponding values are a substring of the header value.
+The key is case in-sensitive.
+You can use regex to match with value.

 Currently, only the inbound HTTP proxy sets this attribute.